Portugal’s D2 Entrepreneurial Business Visa: A Premier Pathway to European Expansion

 Non-Swiss nationals are allowed to stay in Switzerland as tourists, without registration, for up to three months.
 After three months, if they are planning to stay in Switzerland, they must obtain a work and/or residence permit, and formally register with the Swiss authorities.

-What is the situation regarding working in Switzerland?
+What is the Situation Regarding Working in Switzerland?

 There are three ways to be entitled to work in Switzerland: